serverless/blog/posts/2017-04-5-build-webshop-with-graphql-and-serverless.md

 }
 ```

 By now you should have a solid understanding of GraphQL queries and mutations.
 If this still feels a little foreign to you, I would recommend you spend some time trying out different queries in the playground before continuing.
+You can find more examples in [the reference docs](https://www.graph.cool/docs/reference/simple-api/queries-nia9nushae/).

 ## Pay for Items in Basket